cloudmine/qlik-servercode-prod/README.md

 This project is based on the CloudMine github repository [node-snippet-base](https://github.com/cloudmine/node-snippet-base).
 Check out the README.md to get more information on how to run this snippet locally for testing, and how to upload it to your CloudMine project for use with Qlik.

+##Integrating with Qlik

+To integrate this snippet into the Qlik platform, simply point to it using the Qlik REST API connector.

 ##Ephemera

 For any questions or concerns, or if you have any suggestions or ideas, please contact `support@cloudmineinc.com`.